spencer-shadley/completed-class/01-Class-Content/06-Server-Side-APIs/02-Homework/README.md

 ## Minimum Requirements

-* Functional, deployed application
+* Functional, deployed application.

-* GitHub repository with README describing project
+* GitHub repository with README describing project.

+* User can search for weather reports by city using the openweathermap API.

+* After searching for a city, the following information is displayed: current temperature, current humidity, windspeed, uv index, and 5 day forecast.

+* Application uses icons to represent weather conditions.

+* Application stores previously searched for cities in localstorage and displays them to the user.

+* Application loads last searched city forecast on page load.

 ## Bonus